 - Pour the filling mixture into the cold pie crust, allow to set in the refrigerator for minimum 2 hours until firm.

-- 1/2 hour before serving, remove from the refrigerator and allow the crust to warm enough to cut and serve.
+- A half hour before serving, remove from the refrigerator and allow the crust to warm enough to cut and serve.